1994 Mecklenburg-Vorpommern state election

 The 1994 Mecklenburg-Vorpommern state election was held on 16 October 1994 to elect the members of the 2nd Landtag of Mecklenburg-Vorpommern.
 The incumbent government was a coalition of the Christian Democratic Union (CDU) and Free Democratic Party (FDP) led by Minister-President Berndt Seite.
 While the CDU remained the largest party in the Landtag, the FDP suffered a 1.7-point swing and lost all its seats.
 The CDU subsequently formed a grand coalition with the Social Democratic Party (SPD), and Seite continued in office.
+As of 2025, this is the last time when the CDU was the largest political party in the Landtag of Mecklenburg-Vorpommern.

 Parties

 The table below lists parties represented in the 1st Landtag of Mecklenburg-Vorpommern.